malasie/malasie/README.md

 </br>
 <h2> My goals </h2>
 <p> As for now I mostly focus on improving myself and my knowledge!
 And getting my diploma!🎓</br>
-In the future, I'd like to work in a tech company as either a data scientist or programmer! 💻👩‍💻</br>
+In the future, I'd like to work in a tech company as data scientist (or programmer)! 💻👩‍💻</br>
 Or maybe in game development 🎮 (a little dream of mine and something I'd really like to try)! </p>
   </br>
   <h2> Languages and tools </h2>